Gregwar/gregwar.github.io/_posts/2018-01-15-capture-the-flag-in-class.markdown

 ![Validation](/assets/imgs/podium.png){:class="float-right"}

-Competition is not a valid way to evaluate your class.
-The threshold mark where you estimate your students are skilled enough to pass your class can be reached by all of them, or none of them, it's not a relative measure.
+Competition is not a valid way to evaluate students.
+The threshold mark at which you estimate your students are skilled enough to pass your class can be reached by all of them, or none of them, it's not a relative measure.

 However, competition is a very efficient way to create motivation.
 This is what happens in serious games for instance.